eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 In a real-world scenario, EVM may execute transactions involving multiple accounts (each with independent storage, code, and balance) enabling complex interactions on Ethereum.

-With a better grasp of virtual machines, lets extend our definition:
+With a better grasp of virtual machines, let's extend our definition:

 > ℹ️ Note
 > EVM is the state transition function of the Ethereum state machine.
 It determines how Ethereum transitions into a new (world) state based on